 Tip #3 Ignore the Resort Employees

 The title of this tip sounds awful.
-What I mean, is this: “Ignore the Resort Employees that care about making money out of you”.
-The staff at the resort will advice against visiting anything outside the resort while staying in Punta Cana “because it is dangerous”.
+What I mean, is this: “Ignore the Resort Employees that care about making money from you”.
+The staff at the resort will advise against visiting anything outside the resort while staying in Punta Cana “because it is dangerous”.
 They will also have ideas about places to visit and avoid.
-All the ones you can visit involve an excursion with a hefty price tag in it.
+All the ones they say you can visit involve an excursion with a hefty price tag in it.

 Well, based on our experience, you shouldn’t listen.
 Most resorts will do this to make more money from tourists spending their full holidays inside their premises.
 Speaking with the locals is always a great idea!
 The people in the Dominican Republic are very friendly.
 Try to talk to those who are not involved in business with tourists, and you’ll find yourself in some very interesting conversations.

 I’ll quote an article from TripAdvisor here.
 These are not my words:

 Since 2006 Punta Cana has been reported as having one of the lowest crime rates in the world, mostly because of the low drug crime here.
 Statements, primarily from resorts who are protecting their market share, saying this area is NOT safe, do not benefit the Punta Cana area or the people who live here (hopefully the resort directors are reading this – as you are also hurting yourselves too).
 It could be they are saying this so they are not liable for stupid people who get crazy on vacation outside the resort, and show disrespect to the locals.
 But also because of the new competition of so many gorgeous vacation condos for rent that are on or near the beach, and a short walk to all the modern shopping and dining amenities… which are often much more affordable than staying at an all-inclusive resort.